 • The closing costs may be compensated for in the form of a higher interest rate, which can be costly over time.

-• If the closing costs are added to the principal loan balance, borrowers may end up paying more interest over the life of the loan than they would have if they’d paid closing costs upfront.
+• If the closing costs are added to the principal loan balance, borrowers very likely will pay more interest over the life of the loan than they would have if they’d paid closing costs upfront.

-If you stand to save a significant amount of money by refinancing your home — and if you’ll be in your home long enough that you’ll break even on the refinance, even with closing costs factored in— it might be worth footing the elevated interest rate or higher loan principal that come along with a no closing cost mortgage refinance.
+If you stand to save money by refinancing your home — and if you’ll be in your home long enough that you’ll break even on the refinance — it might be worth footing the elevated interest rate or higher loan principal of a no-closing-cost mortgage refinance.

 For those who don’t have the cash on hand to pay for closing costs upfront, this approach is the only feasible way to achieve a refinance at all.

-If, however, you have the option to pay closing costs upfront, doing so can help keep the loan less expensive over its lifetime.
+If, however, you’re able to pay the closing costs upfront, doing so can help keep the loan less expensive over its lifetime.

 SoFi Loan Products